Nude (art): Contemporary

 Lucian Freud was one of a small group of painters which included Francis Bacon who came to be known as "The School of London", creating figurative work in the 1970s when it was unfashionable.

 However, by the end of his life his works had become icons of the Postmodern era, depicting the human body without a trace of idealization, as in his series working with an obese model.

-One of Freud's works is entitled "Naked Portrait", which implies a realistic image of a particular unclothed woman rather than a conventional nude.
+One of Freud's works is entitled Naked Portrait, which implies a realistic image of a particular unclothed woman rather than a conventional nude.
 In Freud's obituary in The New York Times, it is stated: His "stark and revealing paintings of friends and intimates, splayed nude in his studio, recast the art of portraiture and offered a new approach to figurative art".

 Around 1970, from feminist principles, Sylvia Sleigh painted a series of works reversing stereotypical artistic themes by featuring naked men in poses usually associated with women.

 The paintings of Jenny Saville include family and self-portraits among other nudes; often done in extreme perspectives, attempting to balance realism with abstraction; all while expressing how a woman feels about the female nude.

 Lisa Yuskavage's nude figures painted in a nearly academic manner constitute a "parody of art historical nudity and the male obsession with the female form as object".
 John Currin is another painter whose work frequently reinterprets historic nudes.
 Cecily Brown's paintings combine figurative elements and abstraction in a style reminiscent of de Kooning.

 The end of the twentieth century saw the rise of new media and approaches to art, although they began much earlier.
 In particular installation art often includes images of the human body, and performance art frequently includes nudity.
-"Cut Piece" by Yoko Ono was first performed in 1964 (then known as a "happening").
+Cut Piece by Yoko Ono was first performed in 1964 (then known as a "happening").
 Audience members were requested to come on stage and begin cutting away her clothing until she was nearly naked.
 Several contemporary performance artists such as Marina Abramović, Vanessa Beecroft and Carolee Schneemann use their own nude bodies or other performers in their work.

+The male nude also became a subject of explicit artistic inquiry in this period.
+Andy Warhol's Sex Parts series (1977–78), a portfolio of six screenprints depicting male genitalia, occupied an uneasy position between fine art and pornography; Warhol referred to the subjects in his diaries as "landscapes," and according to studio manager Vincent Fremont, "the galleries were scared to show them."
+The series has since been interpreted as a significant affirmation of Warhol's homosexuality, and is held in the permanent collection of The Andy Warhol Museum.
+Russian-American photographer Alexander Kargaltsev's Asylum (2012) presented large-format nude portraits of gay Russian men who had sought political refuge in the United States.
+Curator Ivan Savvine described the subjects as "not nude but naked", consciously invoking Kenneth Clark's distinction, because "they had the courage to shed the many layers of fear and come out to the world uncovered, vulnerable, yet proud."